 “I liked my time in London so much that I considered enrolling into Warwick or City London for my MBA.
 But then came COVID.
-My home (for last 10 years) is in Copenhagen with my wife and 5-year-old daughter, so studying close by became an important factor.
+My home (for last 10 years) is Copenhagen where I live with my wife and 5-year-old daughter, so studying close-by became an important factor.
 I chose the Executive MBA because I had many years of experience and needed to continue working throughout the programme.
 The triple accreditation, high global rankings and the reputation of the programme were also the deciding factors.

 The benefit of experience